 Students graduating from the programs will be able to pursue careers in a wide range of healthcare organizations and related settings, such as hospitals and clinics, pharmaceutical firms, health insurance companies, research labs, governmental and non-governmental agencies, and beyond.
 The programs focus on understanding, designing, and developing information technologies to transform and integrate into today’s health systems and fosters students’ research interests in biomedical informatics.

 Master of Science in Health Informatics

 The CAHIIM accredited traditional, on-campus health informatics program prepares professions to lead development and use of electronic health records and other information systems in the health care environment.
-Students have the option to pursue a dual Health Administration (MHA) degree.

 Our CAHIIM accredited executive health informatics program integrates technical, clinical and managerial competencies into health and biomedical informatics education for experienced health care professionals.